WSET level 1, Element 1: An Introduction to Wine

 Sweet: sweet wines feel thicker and richer due to the amount of sugar in them.
 They are usually made from very rich in sugar grapes, that the yeast is dead before it eats up all the sugar.
 The sweetness is balanced with acidity to prevent the wines from being cloying.
 The yeast can also die when extra alcohol is added.
 Examples: Sauternes from France, Port from Portugal, Reccioto della Valpolicella from Italy.

-BODY: general feel of the wine in the mouth.
+BODY: the general feel of the wine in the mouth.

 OTHER FACTORS - The next 3 factors are often used when describing a wine.

 OAK: If you see "oak" on the wine label, it means that the wine has been fermented or matured in oak.
-The wine could have gained flavours, tannins and texture while being in contact with the wood.
-White wines can be buttery with vanilla flavours.
+The wine could have gained flavors, tannins, and texture while being in contact with the wood.
+White wines can be buttery with vanilla flavors.
 Red wines can be more smooth with a spicy character.

 WHAT MAKES WINES DIFFERENT?

 Grape ripening: it needs sunshine and temperature.
-When grapes ripen: sugar level rise, acid levels fall, black grapes change skin colour from green to red and deep purple.
+When grapes ripen: sugar levels rise, acid levels fall, black grapes change skin color from green to red and deep purple.

 When the grapes don't get enough sunlight and heat, they become too acidic and not sweet enough.
 If wine is made from these grapes, it will taste thin and sour.

 When the grapes get too much sunlight and heat, they cannot keep enough acid, and they become too sweet.
-If wine is made from this grapes, it will taste overly alcoholic flabby and with lack of balance.
+If wine is made from these grapes, it will taste overly alcoholic flabby, and lacks balance.

 - If it is too cold, the grape will not mature